-It’s pretty obvious that it’s much better to have a COP 3.5 water heater than a COP 2 water heater.
+It’s much better to have a COP 3.5 water heater than a COP 2 water heater.
 For example, the best tankless water heaters are known to have a high coefficient of efficiency.

 For cooling, Q represents the heat that we take away from a cold reservoir.
-Air conditioner, for example, takes heat away from a room (cold reservoir).
+An air conditioner, for example, takes heat away from a room (cold reservoir).

-Note: It’s entirely possible that COP for heating and COP for cooling is different.
-Mini split AC units, for example, are capable of cooling down space as well as heating it up.
-A good mini split system will usually have a cooling COP ratio of 2 or more, and a heating COP ratio of 3 or more.
+A good mini-split system will usually have a cooling COP ratio of 2 or more, and a heating COP ratio of 3 or more.

-If we apply the 1st law of thermodynamic and do a bit of derivation, we can see calculate the COP values for a theoretically 100% ideal heat pump and ideal air conditioner (we also call that a Carnot machine).
+If we apply the 2nd law of thermodynamics and do a bit of derivation, we can see the COP values for a theoretically 100% ideal heat pump and ideal air conditioner (we also call that a Carnot machine).
 Let’s do the heat pump first:

 COP Of A Heat Pump